 Cough is an explosive expiratory maneuver that is reflexively or deliberately intended to clear the airways.
 It is one of the most common symptoms prompting physician visits.
 (See also Cough in Children.)

-Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection that occurs in patients without chronic lung disorders The cause is almost always a viral infection.
+Acute bronchitis is inflammation of the tracheobronchial tree, commonly following an upper respiratory infection in the absence of chronic lung disorders.
+The cause is almost always a viral infection.
 The pathogen is rarely identified.
 The most common symptom is cough, with or without fever, and possibly sputum production.
 Diagnosis is based on clinical findings.
 Treatment is supportive; antibiotics are usually unnecessary.
 Prognosis is excellent.

 Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
 Symptoms and signs include dyspnea, chest tightness, cough, and wheezing.
 The diagnosis is based on history, physical examination, and pulmonary function tests.
 Treatment involves controlling triggering factors and drug therapy, most commonly with inhaled beta-2 agonists and inhaled corticosteroids.
 Prognosis is good with treatment.

 Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though some cases seem to be idiopathic.
-Symptoms are chronic cough and purulent sputum expectoration; some patients may also have fever and dyspnea.
+Common symptoms are chronic cough and purulent sputum expectoration with or without dyspnea.
+Symptoms may worsen and may include fever during acute exacerbations.
 Diagnosis is based on history and imaging, usually involving high-resolution computed tomography, though standard chest x-rays may be diagnostic.
 Treatment and prevention of acute exacerbations are with bronchodilators, clearance of secretions, antibiotics, and management of complications, such as hemoptysis and further lung damage due to resistant or opportunistic infections.
 Treatment of underlying disorders is important whenever possible.

 Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational exposures are less common causes in nonsmokers.
 Symptoms are productive cough and dyspnea that develop over years; common signs include decreased breath sounds, prolonged expiratory phase of respiration, and wheezing.
 Severe cases may be complicated by weight loss, pneumothorax, frequent acute decompensation episodes, right heart failure, and/or acute or chronic respiratory failure.
 Diagnosis is based on history, physical examination, chest x-ray, and pulmonary function tests.
 Treatment is with bronchodilators, corticosteroids, and, when necessary, oxygen and antibiotics.
 Lung volume reduction procedures or transplantation are used in advanced disease.
 Survival in COPD is related to the severity of airflow limitation and the frequency of exacerbations.